Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 ### The @ Annotation System

-We use `@` prefixes to mark critical lines without conflicting with developer comments:
+Our annotation system implements **Concise Yet Comprehensive** by using precise markers like `@VISITED`, `@KEY_CONDITION`, and `@BUG_HERE` to highlight only the most critical information.
+Instead of overwhelming the LLM with entire codebases, we mark exactly what matters:

 - **@BUG_HERE**: The line immediately after contains the actual vulnerability
 - **@KEY_CONDITION**: The line immediately after contains a condition that must be satisfied to reach the vulnerability
+- **@VISITED**: Added dynamically during execution to show which conditions were reached

-This annotation system derives from BCDA's Bug Inducing Things (BITs) and provides clear, unambiguous markers that LLMs can reliably identify and reference.
+This annotation system derives from BCDA's Bug Inducing Things (BITs) and provides clear, unambiguous markers that focus LLM attention on critical decision points while filtering out irrelevant code paths.

 ## Technique 3: Coverage-Driven Iterative Refinement

 ### The @VISITED Breakthrough

+Here's where things get really interesting.
 The breakthrough that transformed our success rate was incorporating execution coverage directly into context through @VISITED markers.
-Here's how it works:
+Think of it as giving the AI real-time feedback on what's actually happening when it runs its code.

-When a payload is executed, we collect runtime coverage data and compare executed lines against BIT-identified key conditions.
-We then add @VISITED markers to show which conditions were reached:
+When a payload executes, we collect coverage data - which functions ran, which files were touched, which lines were hit.
+Then we compare this against our BIT-identified key conditions and add @VISITED markers to show exactly which conditions were reached.
+It's like having a conversation: "You tried this, here's what actually happened, now what should you try next?"

+We also provide brief hints about the source code structure upfront, giving agents initial understanding before they receive detailed coverage feedback.
+But here's the key insight - coverage engines aren't perfect.
+We explicitly guide the LLM that this information might have gaps and should be used as reference only.
+Notice how we frame our coverage feedback:

 ```xml
 <COVERAGE_INFO_FOR_KEY_CONDITIONS>